Natural Environment and Rural Communities Act 2006: Sections 40 to 42 – Duty to conserve biodiversity

 Section 41 requires the Secretary of State to publish and maintain lists of species and types of habitats which are regarded by Natural England to be of "principal importance" for the purposes of conserving biodiversity in England.
 These 56 priority habitats and 943 species are drawn from earlier lists of United Kingdom Biodiversity Action Plan Priority Species and Habitats.
 The Section 41 lists are needed by decision-makers in local and regional authorities when carrying out their duties under Section 40 of the Act.

 Section 42 similarly required the National Assembly for Wales to publish equivalent lists of priority species and habitats for that country.
 However, this requirement (and one specified in Section 40 for Wales) has been superseded by virtue of similar requirements being enshrined in the Environment (Wales) Act 2016.

+Part 8

 Sections 87 to 97 – reform of various agricultural bodies

-The act laid the ground for rationalisation of levy-funded boards in agriculture and related industries, leading to the establishment in 2008 of the Agriculture and Horticulture Development Board.
+Chapter 2 of Part 8 laid the ground for rationalisation of levy-funded boards in agriculture and related industries, leading to the establishment in 2008 of the Agriculture and Horticulture Development Board.

+Part 10

 Section 107 – Commencement

 The following orders have been made under this section: